fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 that everyone knew how to use .NET libraries and we could use them without too much explaining.
 We could also explain some ideas in terms of what people knew about object-oriented programming.
-For example, some people understood F# discriminated unions once we told them they are a bit like a class hierarchy.
+For example, some people understood F# discriminated unions once we told them they are a bit like class hierarchies.

-Nowadays, the audience is becoming a lot more diverse and so we get a mix of C# developers, people with some background in other functional languages, C++ developers (who like `printf`) and also Excel programmers and others working primarily on mathematical and statistical models.
+Nowadays, the audience is becoming a lot more diverse and so we get a mix of C# developers, people with some background in other functional languages, C++ developers (who like `printf`!) and also Excel programmers and others working primarily on mathematical and statistical models.
 It turns out that C++ and Excel programmers are pretty good at learning F#, but we had to significantly expand our set of analogies that help people understand F# features.